 On the dorsal aspect base flares out dorsally and centrally creating a ridge that separates the articular surface from the shaft.

 The dorsal base is roughened slightly and forms a raised area called dorsal tubercle.

 Image modified from AO Foundation

-A volar tubercle is present on volar side and two lateral tubercles [one on radial and one on ulnar side.
+A volar tubercle is present on the volar side and two lateral tubercles [one on radial and one on the ulnar side.

 Ligaments pass from the distal margin of the widened lateral base to the expanded proximal margins of the tuft.
 The small branches of the proper digital artery that supply the dorsal arcade just proximal to the nail fold pass under these ligaments very close to the base of the shaft of the distal phalanx.

 Digital pulp is a honeycomb structure of fibrous septae containing pockets of fat in each compartment.
 The proximal part of the pulp is thicker and more mobile than the distal pulp.
 Tuft is the anchoring point of the architecture of pulp.